-In the past decade, the size of the wind market has grown exponentially, powered by technology innovations and favorable economies of scale.
+In the past decade, the size of the wind energy market has grown exponentially, powered by technology innovations and favorable economies of scale.

 China and the US are to thank for this growth.
-As of 2020, both countries had installed approximately three quarters of all new world installations, which amount to more than 50% of the global wind power capacity.
+As of 2020, both countries had installed approximately three quarters of all new world installations, which amount to more than 50% of the global wind energy capacity.

 Such power capacity means that our Earth can avoid more than 1.1. billion tones of CO2 annually, which roughly equate to same amount of carbon emissions coming annually from South America.